 The warning sign contains two messages, each of which must be in a different font.
-It may be used as is, or custom-made, but the size of the be red, and the sign does not have to be white, but it has to be easily readable and posted in a prominent place (obviously, not behind the pickle jar or in the office) in the licensed premises.
+It may be used as-is or custommade, but the size of the sign and the size of the fonts may not be any smaller than the template.
+The color of the print does not have to be red, and the sign does not have to be white, but it has to be easily readable and posted in a prominent place (obviously, not behind the pickle jar or in the office) in the licensed premises.